 Section 1.
-Characterization of the Information The following questions are intended to define the scope of the information requested and collected as well as the reasons for its collection as part of the program, IT system, or technology being developed.
+Characterization of the Information

+The following questions are intended to define the scope of the information requested and collected as well as the reasons for its collection as part of the program, IT system, or technology being developed.

 1.1 What information is collected, used, disseminated, created, or maintained in the system?

-K. Whether the completion of this PIA could potentially result in technology changes these information types and definitions, please see VA Directives and Handbooks in the 6500 series (https://vaww.va.gov/vapubs/).
+Identify and list all Sensitive Personal Information (SPI) that is collected and stored in the system, including Individually Identifiable Information (III), Individually Identifiable Health Information (IIHI), Protected Health Information (PHI), and Privacy- Protected Information.
+For additional information on these information types and definitions, please see VA Directives and Handbooks in the 6500 series (https://vaww.va.gov/vapubs/).
 If the system creates information (for example, a score, analysis, or report), list the information the system is responsible for creating.